01 of 07

 Place the Eggs in a Pot

 Choose the size of your pot based on how many eggs you will be cooking.
 For even heating, the eggs should be placed in a single layer on the bottom of the pot; do not stack the eggs.
-The pot must also hold enough water to cover the eggs by one inch.
-Place the eggs in the bottom of the pot in a single layer.
+The pot must also be able to hold enough water to more than cover the eggs.

 Cover the Eggs With Water

 Cover the eggs with cold water.
-To ensure even heating, the water should cover the eggs by at least one inch.
+To ensure even heating, the water should cover the eggs by at least 1 inch.

-Placing one tablespoon of vinegar in the water will help keep the whites from spilling out if the shell cracks, but may also add a slight flavor.
-Salt has the same effect but will raise the boiling point of the water, which can lead to overcooking and green yolks.
+Placing 1 tablespoon of vinegar in the water will help keep the egg white from spilling out if a shell cracks but may also add a slight flavor.
+Salt has the same effect but will raise the boiling point of the water, which can lead to overcooking and a green yolk.

 Heat the Eggs

-Place the pot over medium-high heat, without a lid, and allow it to come to a rolling boil -indicated by large, vigorous bubbles.
+Place the pot over medium-high heat, without a lid, and allow it to come to a rolling boil, which is indicated by large, vigorous bubbles.
 Bringing the pot to a boil without a lid will slow down the heating process and reduce the likelihood of the shells cracking.

 You may see streams of bubbles coming out of the eggs as they heat.
-This is caused by the pocket of air at the bottom of each egg which expands as it is heated.
+This is caused by the pocket of air at the bottom of each egg, which expands as it's heated.
 The expanding air will escape through the tiny pores in the egg's shell and appear as a trail or stream of bubbles.
 If the eggs heat too quickly, the air will expand faster than it can escape and the pressure will cause the shell to crack open.

 Cover the Pot